Cursed soldiers: Formation of the anti-communist underground

 Other veterans were arrested when they approached the communist authorities after being promised amnesty.
-In 1947, the regime of the People's Republic of Poland proclaimed an amnesty for most of the wartime resistance fighters.
+In 1947, the government of the People's Republic of Poland proclaimed an amnesty for most wartime resistance fighters.
 The authorities expected around 12,000 people to give up their arms, but the total number of partisans to come out of the forests eventually reached 53,000.
-Many of them were arrested despite the promises of freedom.
-After repeated broken promises during the first few years of communist rule, former AK members refused to trust the government.
+Many of them were arrested despite the promises.
+After repeated broken promises in the first few years of communist rule, former AK members refused to trust the government.

 After the Delegatura Sił Zbrojnych na Kraj ("Armed Forces Delegation for Homeland") was disbanded, another post-AK resistance organisation was formed, called Wolność i Niezawisłość ("Freedom and Sovereignty").
-Wolność i Niezawisłość (WiN) was most concerned with helping former AK soldiers make the transition from life as partisans to that of civilians, rather than any type of combat.
-Continued secrecy and conspiracy were necessary in light of the increasing persecution of AK veterans by the communist regime.
+Wolność i Niezawisłość (WiN) was most concerned with helping former AK soldiers transition from life as partisans to that of civilians.
+Continued secrecy and conspiracy were necessary in light of the increasing persecution of AK veterans by the communist government.
 WiN was, however, much in need of funds to pay for false documents and to provide resources for the partisans, many of whom had lost their homes and entire life-savings in the war.
 Viewed as enemies of the state, starved of resources, and with a vocal faction advocating armed resistance against the Soviets and their Polish proxies, WiN was far from efficient.
 A significant victory for the NKVD and the newly created Polish secret police, Urząd Bezpieczeństwa (UB), came in the second half of 1945 when they convinced several leaders of WiN that they truly wanted to offer amnesty to AK members.
 Within a few months, intelligence gathered by the authorities led to thousands more arrests.
 The primary period of WiN activity lasted until 1947.
 The organisation finally disbanded in 1952.